absolinova/Zivotopis/README.md

 # My CV

 Here is my CV in HTML.
-Take a look and contact me :)
+Take a look and contact me now :)